AndreasIBZ/dig_diff_pressuresensor/README.md

 In the Arduino code supplied there's a routine to get the values for calculating the calibration factor that has to be passed to the HX711 library.
 See also: https://github.com/bogde/HX711
 + Rough calibration can be done applying known weights to the loadcell in horizontal position and do the math considering the  active membrane surface: 6161 mm² (90² - 16²)*pi/4.
 + Far more accurate however will be applying known pressures to the sensor - think of water columns: 1 cm H20 ~ 100 Pa.
-+ If used with together with a flow sensor like https://github.com/AndreasIBZ/bidir_flowsensor you can skip "known weight calibration" and use directly "known flows" instead.
-The calibration factor caculated like this will be related directly to the flow causing the ESP32 spitting out flow values throuh the serial.
++ If used with together with a flow sensor like https://github.com/AndreasIBZ/bidir_flowsensor you should skip "known weight calibration" and use directly "known flows" instead.
+As pressure drop is proportional to velocity to the power of 2, calculating with a constant linear factor like used in the HX711 library isn't possible.
+To make the ESP32 spitting out flow values throuh the serial you have to add some calculation like y = ax² + bx + c, where x is the flow and y the pressure.

 ## Limits of this design
 If 3D-printed achievable accuracy will vary due to varying geometry quality.
 Special attention has to be paid to leak testing of 3D-printed parts and the whole assembly.
 The membrane material is a very thin elastomer (e.g. from a nitril or latex glove) whose long-term stability is crucial for the function.